 In June 2014, the Alzheimer’s Association convened an expert workgroup to evaluate the milestones, determine whether the field is on track to achieve them, recommend changes in the parameters of the milestones, identify unaddressed gaps, and recommend additional milestones to fill these gaps.
 The workgroup consisted of world-renowned experts in Alzheimer’s research and policy.

-One goal of the workgroup was to stimulate thinking about the Plan milestones at the upcoming NIA Alzheimer’s Disease Research Summit to improve the dialoge about Alzheimer’s disease.
+One goal of the workgroup was to stimulate thinking about the Plan milestones at the upcoming NIA Alzheimer’s Disease Research Summit to improve the dialogue about Alzheimer’s disease.

-The recommendations from the Alzheimer’s Association suggest that Alzheimer’s disease research must be expanded in scale and scope, including:
+The recommendations from the Alzheimer’s Association suggest that Alzheimer’s disease research must be expanded in scale and scope:

 - More clinical trials, testing more drugs – and more non-drug strategies – against more targets, involving more people and more diverse populations, aimed at treating and preventing more types of symptoms.